MockingbirdME/game_md/core_rules/01 - attributes & skills.md

 ### Skill Descriptions
 * **Awareness:** the quintessential perception skill, should be used whenever the character is checking to see if he notices something.
 * **Animal Handling:** how familiar is the character with animals, particularly domestic ones.
 This skill should be used when dealing with an animal that has a chance of being controlled or calmed.
 * **Craft/Profession:** Not one skill but a collection of them that few character’s are likely to have more than one of.
-A basic skill should be a broad grouping and should have at least three options for secondary skills.
+A primary skill should be a broad grouping and should have at least three options for secondary skills.
 Some examples include:
     * Alchemy (Poisons, Medicine, Arcane Essence)
     * Architect (Houses, Walls, Steeples, Towers, Bridges)
     * Artist (Sculptor, Painter, Drafter)